Automaton: Modern

 The famous magician Jean-Eugène Robert-Houdin (1805–1871) was known for creating automata for his stage shows.
 Automata that acted according to a set of preset instructions were popular with magicians during this time.

 In 1840, Italian inventor Innocenzo Manzetti constructed a flute-playing automaton, in the shape of a man, life-size, seated on a chair.
 Hidden inside the chair were levers, connecting rods and compressed air tubes, which made the automaton's lips and fingers move on the flute according to a program recorded on a cylinder similar to those used in player pianos.
 The automaton was powered by clockwork and could perform 12 different arias.
-As part of the performance it would rise from the chair, bow its head, and roll its eyes.
+As part of the performance, it would rise from the chair, bow its head, and roll its eyes.

-The period 1860 to 1910 is known as "The Golden Age of Automata".
+The period between 1860 and 1910 is known as "The Golden Age of Automata".
 Mechanical coin-operated fortune tellers were introduced to boardwalks in Britain and America.
 In Paris during this period, many small family based companies of automata makers thrived.
 From their workshops they exported thousands of clockwork automata and mechanical singing birds around the world.
 Although now rare and expensive, these French automata attract collectors worldwide.
 The main French makers were Bontems, Lambert, Phalibois, Renou, Roullet & Decamps, Theroude and Vichy.

-Abstract automata theory started in mid-20th century with finite automata and is applied in branches of formal & natural science including computer science, physics, biology, as well as linguistics.
+Abstract automata theory started in mid-20th century with finite automata; it is applied in branches of formal and natural science including computer science, physics, biology, as well as linguistics.

 Contemporary automata continue this tradition with an emphasis on art, rather than technological sophistication.
 Contemporary automata are represented by the works of Cabaret Mechanical Theatre in the United Kingdom, Thomas Kuntz, Arthur Ganson, Joe Jones and Le Défenseur du Temps by French artist Jacques Monestier.

 Since 1990 Dutch artist Theo Jansen has been building large automated PVC structures called strandbeest (beach animal) that can walk on wind power or compressed air.
 Jansen claims that he intends them to automatically evolve and develop artificial intelligence, with herds roaming freely over the beach.

 British sculptor Sam Smith (1908–1983) was a well-known maker of automata.